 3.2.4.
 Members will be allocated 3 duty days to acknowledge the intended actions and provide pertinent information before the commander makes the final decision on placing optional documents in the UIF.
 (T-1) ARC members not in active duty status, who depart the duty area prior to the 3 duty days allowed for acknowledging intended actions, will have 45 calendar days from the date of receipt to acknowledge the notification, intended actions, and provide pertinent information before the issuing authority makes the final decision.
-(T-1) In calculating the time to respond, the date of receipt is not counted, and if the individual mails their acknowledgment.
+(T-1) In calculating the time to respond, the date of receipt is not counted, and if the individual mails their acknowledgment, the date of the postmark on the envelope will serve as the date of acknowledgment.
 (T-1) The individual is presumed to be in receipt of official correspondence if it is delivered by certified mail to the individual's address or the address included in Defense Enrollment Eligibility Reporting System.
 (T-1)